Safeguarding Policy

 Child Sexual Exploitation and Child Criminal Exploitation

-Appearing with unexplained gifts or new possessions, associating with other young people involved in exploitation, having older boyfriends or girlfriends, suffering from sexually transmitted infections or getting pregnant, changes in emotional well-being, misuse of drugs and alcohol, missing for periods of time or regularly come home late and regularly missing school or education or do not take part in education.
+Appearing with unexplained money gifts or new possessions, associating with other young people involved in exploitation, having older friends boyfriends or girlfriends, suffering from sexually transmitted infections or getting pregnant, changes in emotional well-being, misuse of drugs and alcohol, receiving lots of messages, or calls, missing for periods of time or regularly come home late and regularly missing school or education or do not take part in education.

 Children are classed as anyone who has not yet reached their 18th birthday.
 The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change his/her status or entitlements to services or protection.